MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-nonrealtime.md

 ### Step by step

-1. Plug in the device client to the **proxy**, for example an Azure Function like shown in the architecture diagram above.
+1. Invoke the **Azure Function** from the device client.
+Alternatively you could have use virtual machines with a load balancer.
-2. Transfer data from the proxy to **Azure Event Hub**.
+2. Transfer data from the Azure Function to the **Azure Event Hub**.
 3. Using the out-of-the-box **Event Hub Capture**, AVRO files are generated containing the data.
 4. An **Azure Databricks** job reads the data from the AVRO files and extracts the JSON events in the payload.
 Azure Databricks does the data preparation and deposits the output (CSV files) into **Azure Blob Storage**.
 5. **Power BI** reads the CSV files stored in Azure Blob Storage and display them in a dashboard/report.